 - Response time measures how quickly the surge protector reacts to a surge, measured in nanoseconds.
 The faster the response time, the better the protection.
 One nanosecond or less is ideal.

-Some surge protectors and power strips include features that make saving energy even easier by cutting power to connected devices automatically when the devices enter standby mode or are not in use.
+- Some surge protectors and power strips include features that make saving energy even easier by cutting power to connected devices automatically when the devices enter standby mode or are not in use.

 - Load-sensing plugs can detect the characteristic voltage drop that indicates a connected device has entered standby mode.
 As soon as this drop happens, the plug automatically cuts the power, so the device is truly off.
-An energy-saving surge protector might include some load-sensing plugs and some ordinary “always-on” plugs for devices you don’t want to turn off automatically.
+An energy-saving surge protector might include both load-sensing plugs and some ordinary “always-on” plugs for devices you don’t want to turn off automatically.